nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/openstack-cli/openstack-CLI.md

 OpenStack.
 For that, you want to write scripts that interact with the python SDK bindings directly.

+!!!note "Pro Tip"
-*Pro Tip: If you find yourself fiddling extensively with awk and grep to extract things like project IDs from the CLI output, it's time to move on to using the client libraries or the RESTful API directly in your scripts.*
+    If you find yourself fiddling extensively with awk and grep to extract things like project IDs from the CLI output, it's time to move on to using the client libraries or the RESTful API directly in your scripts.

 ---